willmcgugan/willmcgugan.github.io/_posts/2025-11-1-toad-report-2.md

 ## Toad's shell

-Claude tells me that there is no species of Toad that has a shell.
+Claude tells me that there is no species of toad that has a shell.
 But Toad with a capital T does.

 Having an integrated shell within agentic coding tools just makes sense.